ScryEngineering/scrygroup.com-old/content/blog-posts/2018-02-25/Persephone-project.md

 Preliminaries
 =============

 Any good software project work has to start with a conversation about the aims and goals of the project and clear communications on what the scope of work is.
-The following is a summary of the communications between CustomProgrammingSolutions and the author of the project [Oliver Adams](https://oadams.github.io/).
+The following is a summary of the communications between Scry Engineering and the author of the project [Oliver Adams](https://oadams.github.io/).

 What is the high level summary of this project?
 What problems does it solve?